About the author

 4. Principal cast

-Whether they’re SAG or just SAG-eligible, the salaries of any principal cast members represent the most typical above the line costs in any feature film or television show’s budget.
-(And don't forget to budget for payroll!)
+Whether they’re SAG or just SAG-eligible, the salaries of any principal cast members often represent the majority of the above the line costs in any feature film or television show’s budget.

 1st AD